tpecot/IJmacro_DropletSegmentationWithinCells/README.md

 # IJmacro_DropletSegmentationWithinCells

-This is an ImageJ macro that allows to segment droplets and count the number of droplets per cell.
+This is an ImageJ macro that allows to segment droplets tagged with bodipy and count the number of droplets per cell.
+The input images can be defined with a channel for Bodipy and a channel for nuclei (DAPI for example) or only bodipy.

 # Video tutorials